 Discussion: "This seems a bit extreme to silence the device for the remainder of the entire ranging round though.
 Should it be just for one slot?"
 NBA cannot do retries after CCA busy in a contention window with typical maximum allowed delay of <16us after CCA clear, since the NB packet is phase coherently coupled with the UWB radio and the transmission time of the UWB fragments changes the RMARKER position therefore invalidating the ToF measurement, and 16us is practically infeasible to achieve a phase coherent rescheduling and of the NBA-UWB concurrent radio operation.
 The idea of "deferring by one slot" would allow enough time to reschedule the radios but is not aligned with the 802.15.4z concept of the block-based MAC, and the block-based MAC is a very useful concept for device internal coexistence with other radios (cf. discussions interval-based vs scheduling-based MAC in 802.15.4z).
+Concluding, the mandatory "give-up on CCA busy" statement here makes sure that the receiving device is not waiting unnecessarily long for incoming NB transmission after beginning of the slot, thereby reducing power consumption and RX complexity.

+Offline discussion: Proposed values by commenter lead to undesirable 0-1us random backoffs, but can be corrected by below revised disposition detail.

+Disposition detail (CID 161):

-Concluding, the mandatory "give-up on CCA busy" statement here makes sure that the receiving device is not waiting unnecessarily long for incoming NB transmission after beginning of the slot, thereby reducing power consumption and RX complexity.Replace clause text: Channel access using listen before talk may be required by regulatory domains, and/or may be desired for improved coexistence performance.
-When used for narrow band assist SSBD as defined in 6.2.2.2 is recommended using the following control attribute values: phyCcaDuration should be set to less than 16 microseconds or as required by local regulations; macSsbdUnitBackoffPeriod should be set to 1 (microsecond); macSsbdMinBf and macSsbdMaxBf should be set to 1; macSsbdMaxBackoffs should be set to 1; macSsbdTxOnEnd should be set to FALSE; phyCcaMode should be set to 1 (energy above threshold) Note: use of these settings assures the channel access attempt will complete within 16 microseconds.
-With these attribute values, channel access will return Success when CCA indicates clear, and Failure when energy above the detection threshold is detected.
+Replace clause text: Channel access using listen before talk may be required by regulatory domains, and/or may be desired for improved coexistence performance.
+When used for narrow band assist SSBD as defined in 6.2.2.2 is recommended using the following control attribute values: phyCcaDuration as required by local regulations; macSsbdMinBf and macSsbdMaxBf should be set to 0; macSsbdMaxBackoffs should be set to 0; macSsbdTxOnEnd should be set to FALSE; phyCcaMode should be set to 1 (energy above threshold) Note: With these attribute values, channel access will return Success when CCA indicates clear, and Failure when energy above the detection threshold is detected.
 When channel access returns Failure, the radio shall defer transmission for the current ranging block.
-Figure 35 illustrates this channel access for the two-sided packet exchange across two consecutive ranging slots between the initiator and responder, as needed during the UWB MMS control phase.
-The timings shown in Figure 35 are based on information in [B3].
 LBT shall used when required by regulatory constraints.
 LBT may be used to all channels in the absence of regulatory constraints, for example, to improve coexistence with other spectrum users.
 When used, LBT shall be performed by initiator and responder independently in each transmission slot, even if the same channel is used consecutively.

-And update the figure as needed
+Note to the editor: (replacing clause text includes removal of Figure 35 and deprecates reference [B3])

+Additional instruction to the editor: Change "Range" in Table 8-35 on p.23 as follows: